CIDRAM/Aggregator/README.md

 ### How to use:

-The simplest way to use Aggregate is to create a new instance of the class and enter some data to be aggregated as a parameter to the aggregate method.
+The simplest way to use Aggregator is to create a new instance of the class and enter some data to be aggregated as a parameter to the aggregate method.
 The aggregate method will return an aggregate of the entered data.

 Example:
 ```PHP